Caleb & Brown

 Price Discovery

 Bitcoin has only been around for 15 years– a while longer than most crypto assets, so they are still in price discovery.
-This means that prices will fluctuate more, as new participants continue to enter the market trying to establish consensus on the fair value of digital assets in the process.
+This means that prices will continue to fluctuate as new participants continue to enter the market trying to establish consensus on the fair value of digital assets in the process.

 While crypto is now mainstream following unprecedented adoption rates, faster than other innovative technologies (like the Internet), the asset class is still considered an outlier versus traditional assets like stocks or commodities.
 Growing acceptance and maturity of the market go hand in hand.
 Until investors gain more certainty in crypto’s long-term, future utility and regulatory standing, price discovery will continue to be a major driver of crypto volatility.